-Prior to entering our services, we gather as much relevant information as possible from the individual themselves, and their support networks to assist in providing optimal service.
-Permission is sought from the person and appropriate consents signed in order to access prior assessments and reports that will assist our services in understanding the individual's needs.
+Prior to entering our services, we gather as much relevant information as possible from the individual themselves and their support networks to assist in providing optimal service.
+Permission is sought from the person and appropriate consents signed in order to access assessments and reports that will assist our understanding of the individual's needs.

-The Kardel handbook is available via our website and we ensure that materials are delivered in a manner that the individual supported and their support network understand to ensure our services will meet their needs.
-We work cooperatively with other services involved in the lives of the people we support to ensure efficient and effective services.
+The Kardel handbook is available via our website and we ensure that materials are delivered in a manner that the individual supported and their support network understands to ensure our services will meet their needs.
+We work cooperatively with other service providers to ensure efficient and effective services.